R100DX/RDSActivity/README.md

 <img width="1173" height="830" alt="web2" src="https://github.com/user-attachments/assets/5a8a73d3-93be-486b-8c28-9163a886ffc9" />

-### What does this plugin do?
+# RDS Activity Plugin for FM-DX Webserver

-The **RDS Activity** plugin adds visual RDS and stereo activity indicators to the signal chart in [fm-dx-webserver](https://github.com/NoobishSVK/fm-dx-webserver) - similar to how xdr-gtk displays this information.
+A plugin for [FM-DX Webserver](https://github.com/NoobishSVK/fm-dx-webserver) that visualizes RDS and stereo activity directly on the signal chart — inspired by the behavior of [xdr-gtk](https://github.com/kkonradpl/xdr-gtk).

+## Features

-- **Green fill on the chart** - appears when a station is broadcasting RDS data
+- **Colored fill on the signal chart** - appears when a station is broadcasting RDS data
 - **Darker fill** - appears when a station is broadcasting in stereo (without RDS)
 - **RDS icon** next to the stereo indicator - lights up when RDS is detected
+- **Theme-aware colors** — the chart colors automatically match the selected webserver theme
+- **Adjustable signal smoothing** - control how smooth or sharp the signal line looks on the chart
+- **Chart edge fix** - prevents flickering on the left edge of the signal chart

 This makes it immediately clear from the signal chart when a station is transmitting RDS and stereo, without having to look at separate indicators.